5 Key Reports for Strategic Growth Planning on the Expansion Stage!

 Red flag #3 – Poor communication and unrelated inquiries

 Poor grammar and broken English can sometimes be a sign of a scam, particularly when combined with other suspicious factors.
-It’s important to note, however, that not all buyers with imperfect English are scammers, as they might be non-native English speakers.
+It’s important to note, that not all buyers with imperfect English are scammers, as they might be non-native English speakers.
 The key here is to look for communication that seems overly formal or awkwardly phrased in a way that feels unnatural, as well as inquiries that aren’t directly related to the transaction or the item being sold.

 Red flag #4 – Emotional manipulation and urgency

 As mentioned above, scammers don’t hesitate to employ a sense of urgency, sympathy, or intimidation.
-They may try to manipulate you by playing on your emotions, such as expressing a personal crisis, to gain your trust, and scam you.
+They may manipulate you by playing on your emotions, such as expressing a personal crisis, to gain your trust, and scam you.

 If something feels off, you might want to switch on the wait-a-minute mode and investigate before proceeding with the transaction.